-- Unit 2: Construction Design students learn the principles and practice involved in the design and construction of low and medium-rise buildings and structures and gain an understanding of how design is influenced by client requirements and external constraints. - Unit 4: Construction Technology students examine various forms of low-rise construction and consider the most appropriate forms for differing site conditions and client requirements. - Unit 5: Health and Safety in Construction students examine the responsibilities of employees and employers with regard to UK legislation and regulations and the procedures used to control hazards and risks for construction operations across a range of activities.
-They will use relevant policies and procedures to design a safe system of work that could be instigated and maintained in a construction context. - Unit 9: Management of a Construction Project students examine the techniques needed to manage a project from start to completion.
-They will learn about the roles and responsibilities of the construction management team including planning, forecasting, organising, buying, motivating and cost control.
+- Unit 1 Construction Principles - students demonstrate an understanding of the underlying principles used in the design, construction and refurbishments of buildings and infrastructure - Unit 2: Construction Design students learn the principles and practice involved in the design and construction of low and medium-rise buildings and structures and gain an understanding of how design is influenced by client requirements and external constraints. - Unit 4: Construction Technology students examine various forms of low-rise construction and consider the most appropriate forms for differing site conditions and client requirements. - Unit 5: Health and Safety in Construction students examine the responsibilities of employees and employers with regard to UK legislation and regulations and the procedures used to control hazards and risks for construction operations across a range of activities.
+They will use relevant policies and procedures to design a safe system of work that could be instigated and maintained in a construction context.